ga-wdi-boston/wdi_1_ruby_demo_data_types/README.md

 #### Strings
 A sequence of characters enclosed in a single quote or double quote.

-"simple string"
+'simple string'
-"another simple string"
+'another simple string'
 'third simple string with single quotes'

 #### Special Characters